Taslima Nasrin: Life in exile

-After fleeing Bangladesh in 1994, Nasrin spent the next ten years in exile in Sweden, Germany, France and the US.
-She returned to the East and relocated to Kolkata, India, in 2004, where she lived until 2007.
-After she was physically attacked by fanatics in Hyderabad, she was forced to live under house arrest in Kolkata, and finally, she was made to leave West Bengal on 22 November 2007.
-She was then forced to live under house arrest in New Delhi for three months.
-She had no other alternative but to leave India in 2008.
-She was not allowed to live in India for a while, but ultimately Nasrin, determined to live in the subcontinent, moved to India from the US.

 Leaving Bangladesh towards the end of 1994, Nasrin lived in exile in Western Europe and North America for ten years.
 Her Bangladeshi passport had been revoked; she was granted citizenship by the Swedish government and took refuge in Germany.
-She allegedly had to wait for six years (1994–1999) to get a visa to visit India.
-In 1998 she wrote Meyebela, My Bengali Girlhood, her biographical account from birth to adolescence.
-She never got a Bangladeshi passport to return to the country when her mother, and later her father, were on their deathbeds.
+She allegedly had to wait six years (1994–1999) to get a visa to visit India.
+In 1998, she wrote Meyebela, My Bengali Girlhood, her biographical account from birth to adolescence.
+She never got a Bangladeshi passport to return to the country to visit her parents, both now deceased.